Welcome to Intentional Growth.

 *

 I strongly believe that the most important thing about counselling is that there is a good fit between the counsellor and client.
-For this reason I always offer a 15-minute phone consultation, at no charge to you, so that you can get a better idea of who we are and how we might work together.
+For this reason I always offer a 15-minute phone consultation, at no charge to you, so that you can get a better idea of who I am and how we might work together.

 • identify as “very self-aware”